 The practice had a procedure in place for dealing with complaints.
-The principal dentist told us that there had been no complaints made over the past 12 months.

 Are services well-led?

 We found that this practice was providing well-led care in accordance with the relevant regulations.

 Staff felt supported and empowered to make suggestions for the improvement of the practice.
 There was a culture of openness and transparency.
 Staff at the practice were supported to complete training for the benefit of patient care and for their continuous professional development.